View JOHN LASHLEY's Obituary on heralddemocrat.com and share memories

 John Michael Lashley, age 59, passed away Saturday, February 22, 2020 at Texoma Medical Center in Denison.

-Mr. Ashley is survived by his family, brothers, Paul Ashley of Denison, TX; and David Hall of Denison, TX.
+Mr. Lashley is survived by his family, brothers, Paul Lashley of Denison, TX; and David Hall of Denison, TX.

 Arrangements are under the direction of Fisher Funeral Home in Denison.